-Gastrinomas Symptoms of gastrinoma-ZES are due to the effect of elevated levels of circulating gastrin.
+Symptoms of gastrinoma-ZES are due to the effect of elevated levels of circulating gastrin.
 Ulceration of the upper GI tract is seen in > 90% of patients.
 Diarrhea is the second most common symptom.
 Approximately 25% of gastrinomas occur in the context of MEN-1 and are associated with parathyroid hyperplasia and hypercalcemia.

 The diagnosis of ZES is established by the demonstration of hypergastrinemia (fasting serum gastrin concentration > 1,000 pg/mL) and gastric acid hypersecretion in a patient with ulcerative disease.
 Medications used for acid suppression could falsely elevate gastrin levels and should be discontinued before testing.

 More recently, intraoperative sonography has been shown to aid the surgeon.
 In one series, 84% of tumors not localized preoperatively were correctly located by surgical exploration and intraoperative sonography.
 Many lesions not discovered by surgical palpation may be found by this technique.
 At present, there is much less reliance on blind distal resection than was previously advocated.
 Obviously, the technique of intraoperative ultrasonography may not be as helpful for the MEN-1 syndrome, in which multiple small insulinomas are involved.

-Gastrinomas CT, ultrasonography, selective abdominal angiography, selective venous sampling of gastrin, intraoperative ultrasonography, EUS, and intraoperative endoscopy have all been reported to be useful in localizing gastrinomas.
+CT, ultrasonography, selective abdominal angiography, selective venous sampling of gastrin, intraoperative ultrasonography, EUS, and intraoperative endoscopy have all been reported to be useful in localizing gastrinomas.
 More recently, somatostatin receptor scintigraphy (SRS) has become a valuable tool for PET localization; several studies have suggested greater sensitivity and specificity with SRS than with other diagnostic tests.

 A surgical cure results in normal values on subsequent provocative testing, during which blood insulin and glucose concentrations are measured simultaneously.
-Some insulinoma recurrences actually represent persistent disease after incomplete tumor excisions or overlooked secondary multiple tumors.
+Some insulinoma recurrences actually represent persistent disease after incomplete tumor excisions or overlooked multiple secondary tumors.

-The ideal treatment of gastrinoma-ZES is surgical excision of the gastrinoma.
+The ideal treatment for gastrinoma-ZES is surgical excision of the gastrinoma.
 However, this approach is possible in only 20% of patients, most of whom have a sporadic tumor.
 With the development of effective antisecretory agents and preoperative localization with octreotide scanning, the majority of patients demonstrating widespread metastatic disease can be identified and spared surgical exploration.
 In addition, some series report that patients with nonmetastatic sporadic gastrinoma may have a higher incidence of extrapancreatic sites than was previously thought.
 One series has reported that two-thirds of gastrinomas are extrapancreatic.

-Patients with sporadic gastrinoma All patients with sporadic gastrinoma should undergo localization studies and be considered for exploratory laparotomy, with the goal of potential cure of ZES.
+Patients with sporadic gastrinoma.
+All patients with sporadic gastrinoma should undergo localization studies and be considered for exploratory laparotomy, with the goal of potential cure of ZES.
 Recent evidence suggests that resection of primary gastrinoma decreases the incidence of liver metastases and ZES.
 Overall, surgery produces complete remission in approximately 60% of patients with sporadic ZES, and subsequent survival is excellent.

 Moreover, since many patients with ZES and MEN-1 die of metastatic gastrinoma at a young age, a surgical approach may be warranted.
 Surgery should be performed only if imaging studies localize the tumor.
 Although radical surgery may not provide a cure, removal of large tumors may decrease metastatic potential and increase survival.

-PETs are more sensitive to chemotherapy than are carcinoid tumors.
+PNETs are more sensitive to chemotherapy than are carcinoid tumors.

-Single agents Agents that have demonstrated antitumor activity include recombinant human interferon alfa-2a and alfa-2b (Roferon-A, Intron A, respectively), 5-FU, doxorubicin, dacarbazine, and streptozocin.
+Single agents.
+Agents that have demonstrated antitumor activity include recombinant human interferon alfa-2a and alfa-2b (Roferon-A, Intron A, respectively), 5-FU, doxorubicin, dacarbazine, and streptozocin.

 Patients with the glucagonoma syndrome are treated symptomatically with insulin, high-protein meals, supplemental zinc, amino acid infusions, and anticoagulants.

 Carcinoid tumors typically arise from components derived from the primitive gut, lungs, and, rarely, the gonads.
-Approximately 85% of all carcinoids originate from the gut, predominantly the appendix, followed by the small bowel and rectum.
+Approximately 85% of all carcinoids originate from the gut, predominantly the appendix, followed by the small bowel and the rectum.

 These tumors have the propensity to cause considerable morbidity by virtue of creating a syndrome of hormonal excess.
 For example, although the majority of carcinoids are hormonally inert, these neoplasms may produce excessive amounts of serotonin (from dietary tryptophan), prostaglandins, kinins (secondary to kallikrein release), and a variety of other hormones, which may account for the “carcinoid syndrome.”
-Recent SEER data suggest an increase in the incidence of carcinoid tumors between 1973 and 1990.
+SEER data suggest an increase in the incidence of carcinoid tumors between 1973 and 1990.

 Diarrhea is also common and is due to GI hypermotility.
 It usually occurs after meals and is rarely voluminous, bulky, or foul-smelling.

-Abdominal cramps Diarrhea may be associated with crampy pain, although other etiologies for the pain must be considered, including bowel obstruction due to tumor or mesenteric fibrosis.
+Diarrhea may be associated with crampy pain, although other etiologies for the pain must be considered, including bowel obstruction due to tumor or mesenteric fibrosis.